Transmon Architecture for Emission and Detection of Single Microwave Photons: Source and detector operation

 \subsection{Detector operation}

-To preface this section, we need to distinguish microwave photon detection from waveguide mode capture: the capture protocol~\cite{Kurpiers2018, Grebel2024, Campagne-Ibarcq2018, Axline2018, Almanakly2025, Narla2016} swaps the quantum state (up to one photon) of a single waveguide mode with $Q_{dm}$. $Q_{dm}$ may then be measured to detect single photons.
-Tomography on $Q_{dm}$ can statistically determine the full quantum state of the waveguide mode.
-By contrast, microwave photon detection~\cite{Chen2011, Koshino2013, Kono2018, Besse2018, Lescanne2020, Balembois2024, Petrovnin2024, Opremcak2018} integrates over all the modes of the waveguide within the detection window and bandwidth at the cost of measuring the photonic state.
-If a photon is present within the time window and bandwidth of the detector, $Q_{dm}$ latches.
-At optical frequencies physical implementations of photon detectors include photomultiplier tubes and superconducting nanowire single photon detectors.
-Let's consider measurements of waveguide modes with the Fock-vacuum superposition $(|1\rangle-|0\rangle)/\sqrt{2}$: using photon capture, the phase of the superposition could be inferred using tomography; whereas with photon detection, only the probability of obtaining a Fock state could be inferred.
+To contextualize the operation of the mTED, we first distinguish between microwave photon detection and microwave photon capture.
+A capture protocol~\cite{Kurpiers2018, Grebel2024, Campagne-Ibarcq2018, Axline2018, Almanakly2025, Narla2016} swaps the quantum state (up to a single photon) of a single waveguide mode with $Q_{dm}$, allowing for full quantum state reconstruction via tomography.
+Alternatively, microwave photon detection~\cite{Chen2011, Koshino2013, Kono2018, Besse2018, Lescanne2020, Balembois2024, Petrovnin2024, Opremcak2018} integrates over the waveguide within the defined detection window and bandwidth $\gamma_m$.
+If a photon is present, $Q_{dm}$ ``latches'' to its ground state.
+While capture protocols allow one to infer the phase of a Fock-vacuum superposition like $(|1\rangle-|0\rangle)/\sqrt{2}$, detection protocols only relay whether a Fock state was incident on the detector.
+At optical frequencies, physical implementations of photon detectors include photomultiplier tubes and superconducting nanowire single photon detectors.